Thinkmill-learning-paths/css-basics/step4/README.md

 <img src="/assets/card-theme.gif" width="374px" alt="An animation showing what the task result should look like">

 Rules:

-* When the card is wrapped by a `.light` or `.dark` section it changes the styling from light to dark mode.
+- When the card is wrapped by a `.light` or `.dark` section it changes the styling from light to dark mode.
   There should be no `.dark .card` or `.light .card` styles specified.
-* Use css variables to provide the switch from light-mode to dark-mode.
+- Use css variables to enable the switch from light-mode to dark-mode.

 ```html
 <section class="light">